 How Can Christians Respond to Mental Health Challenges?

-As followers of Christ, addressing mental health challenges is not just a societal concern but also a spiritual responsibility.
+This means addressing mental health struggles is not only a societal concern but also something the church should care about deeply.

 Compassion